carpentiers/byos_fastapi/README.md

-# TRMNL Local Server
+# BYOS TRMNL Server in FastAPI

 This is a self-hosted FastAPI backend that emulates the TRMNL cloud so e-paper devices can fetch fresh images and metadata from your local network.

 ![Obligatory screenshot](docs/playlist.png)

-It is loosely based on a Flask implementation by [@ohAnd](https://github.com/ohAnd/trmnlServer), rewritten (nearly) from scratch to use FastAPI, async I/O, and a plugin-driven architecture for rendering various charts and images, prioritizing greyscale output suitable for later firmware versions but allowing you to force 1-bit BMP for legacy devices on a per-item basis
+It is loosely based on [a Flask implementation by @ohAnd](https://github.com/ohAnd/trmnlServer), rewritten (nearly) from scratch to use FastAPI, async I/O, and a plugin-driven architecture for rendering various charts and images, prioritizing greyscale output suitable for later firmware versions but allowing you to force 1-bit BMP for legacy devices on a per-item basis

 The server maintains device/playlists in SQLite, renders plugin-driven charts/photos into BMP/PNG assets, and exposes `/api/display` plus legacy-compatible endpoints expected by the firmware.